Analysis: London riots point to much wider risks of youth unrest

 In the developed world, the crisis means they almost invariably face fewer and less well paid entry-level jobs at every level, from graduate openings to factory work.
 Benefits and educational support are also being cut.

 In the developing world, economic opportunities might still be rising but expectations may often have risen faster.
 Now, the downturn leaves them ever more unfulfilled.
-In ageing economies, the young may also have to fund rising social bills.
+In aging economies, the young may also have to fund rising social bills.

 Whether that sense of disenchantment fuels political protest, extremism or simply random crime and contempt for the law, the running battles, destruction and arson in London -- among the worst seen in Western Europe in decades -- suggest politics and protest could get uglier in the years to come.